oronymzy/tips/docs/usngGit.md

 - The importance of starting a repository with a `README.md`, `LICENSE.md`, and `.gitignore` file was introduced to me by the default repository instructions on [GitHub](https://github.com/).
 - The listing of files in Git was introduced to me by [an answer on Stack Overflow by karlphillip](https://stackoverflow.com/questions/8533202/list-files-in-local-git-repo/8533413#8533413).
 - The method of discarding unstaged changes that are not in the index was introduced to me by [a question on Stack Overflow by Readonly](https://stackoverflow.com/questions/52704/how-do-i-discard-unstaged-changes-in-git) and [an answer on Stack Overflow by Greg Hewgill](https://stackoverflow.com/questions/52704/how-do-i-discard-unstaged-changes-in-git/52719#52719).
+- The method of ignoring an already-committed directory or file was introduced to me by [an answer on Stack Overflow by manojlds](https://stackoverflow.com/questions/6535362/gitignore-after-commit/6535459#6535459).
 - The method of searching through commit messages was introduced to me by [an answer on Stack Overflow by hobbs](https://stackoverflow.com/questions/3826748/how-to-search-in-commit-messages-using-command-line/3826800#3826800).
 - The method of viewing a specified commit was introduced to me by [an answer on Stack Overflow by Graham Borland](https://stackoverflow.com/questions/7663451/view-a-specific-git-commit/7663506#7663506).
 - The renaming of a shortname of a remote was introduced to me by [a page on git-scm.com](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes#_renaming_and_removing_remotes).